Using Device Templates

 To use a device template to change the configuration of one or more devices:

-1. Go to the Device Manager page (Registry > Devices > Device Manager).
+1. Go to the Devices page or the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic user interface).

 • In the Template field, select an existing device template.

 • Save When Applied & Confirmed.
-From the Bulk Device Configuration page, you can edit the value in any of the fields in any of the tabs of the device template.
+From this page, you can edit the value of any of the fields in any of the tabs of the device template.

-• If you select this field, any changes you make to fields in the Bulk Device Configuration page will be saved to the template.
+• If you select this checkbox, any changes you make to the template's fields will be saved to the template.

-• If you don't select this field, you can edit the values in any of the fields, and the edited values won't be saved in the device template, but will be applied to the device group.
+• If you don't select this checkbox, you can edit the values in any of the fields and the edited values won't be saved in the device template, but will be applied to the device group.

-• In this page, you can view any settings in the device template that are different from SL1 default settings.
+• In this page, you can view any settings in the device template that are different from Skylar One default settings.

 • You can click a field to disable it.
 When you disabled a field, its value will not be applied to the selected device group or selected devices.